 - For single-family homes, the loan limit for FHA Type 1 Loans is $25,000.

 Collateral is required in the form of your home unless the amount of the loan is below $7,500.
-It means that if the borrower defaults on the loan, the lender can foreclose on the dwelling.
+That means if the borrower defaults on the loan, the lender can foreclose on the dwelling.
 If the loan amount is below $7,500, then the loan is on your signature alone.

 Even manufactured homes are covered under the program and are eligible for loans of $25,090 with collateral.

-The repayment term of the FHA Type 1 Loan is between 6-months and 20 years plus 32-day.
+The repayment term of the FHA Type 1 Loan is between six months and 20 years plus 32 days.
 There is no prepayment penalty.
-Interest rates on these loans depend on the lender from which the loan is obtained and are fixed.
+Interest rates on these loans depend on the lender where the loan is obtained and are fixed.
 Variable interest rates are not available.
 The level of interest rates in the broad economy and the creditworthiness of the borrower are two other factors that help to determine interest rates.

-The application process for the FHA Type 1 Loan is like mortgage loans but perhaps not as rigorous.
-The lender will pull the credit report of the borrower and look at their credit score.
-Income will be checked to be sure the borrower can pay back the loan through looking at income tax returns and W-2’s, although there is no specific income requirement.
-The debt-to-income ratio should not be over 45%.
-You must have occupied the home for a minimum of 90 days.
+The application process for the FHA Type 1 Loan is like a mortgage loan but perhaps not as rigorous.
+The lender will pull the borrower’s credit report and look at their credit score.
+Income will be checked through income tax returns and W-2s to be sure the borrower can repay the loan, although there is no specific income requirement.
+The debt-to-income ratio should not be over 45%, and you must have occupied the home for a minimum of 90 days.